-Consists of base salary, benefits and pension

-Base salary is the salary to be paid in 2014

-Benefits measured as benefits paid in 2013 as set out in the single figure table but excluding relocation payments for James McConville

-Pension measured as the 20% of base salary receivable either as a pension contribution or as cash, and ignoring the reduction to payments made in cash for employer's national insurance contributions

-Name Base salary Benefits Pension Total fixed Clive Bannister £700 £17 £140 £857 James McConville £440 £16 £88 £544 On-target Based on what the Director would receive if performan nce was on-target: , AIP: consists of the on-target annual incentive (75% of base salary) LTIP: consists of the threshold level of vesting (50% of base salary).
+Minimum Consists of base salary, benefits and pension Base salary is the salary to be paid in 2014 Benefits measured as benefits paid in 2013 as set out in the single figure table but excluding relocation payments for James McConville Pension measured as the 20% of base salary receivable eith the reduction to payments made in cash for employer's nation as cash, and igr noring Name Base salary Benefits Pension Total fixed Clive Bannister £700 £17 £140 £857 James McConville £440 £16 £88 £544 On-target Based on what the Director would receive if performance was on-target: AIP: consists of the on-target annual incentive (75% of base salary) LTIP: consists of the threshold level of vesting (50% of base salary).
 The benefit of a single year's participation in the Sharesave scheme is recognised using an expected value for the Sharesave options of 30%.
 The benefit of a single year's participation in the SIP is recognised using one matching share for every six shares invested on the maximum value which can be invested.
-Maximum Based on the maximum remuneration receivable: - AIP: consists of the maximum annual incentive (150 % of base salary) LTIP: assumes maximum vesting of awards and values Sharesave and SIP valued on the same basis as in the grant (200% of I oase salary).
+Maximum Based on the maximum remuneration receivable: AIP: consists of the maximum annual incentive (150% of b LTIP: assumes maximum vesting of awards and valued as Sharesave and SIP valued on the same basis as in the on-t on the date of grant (200% of base salary).